Using The Text/HTML Editor: Atto

 Ordered List

-Create a numbered list from scratch or apply it to existing lines of selected text.
+The Ordered list button creates a numbered list.
+You can create a numbered list from scratch or apply the style to existing lines of selected text.

 Appearance: